alishersuyunov/currency-exchange-rates/README.md

-# currency-exchange-rates
+# Currency exchange rates analysis (Uzbekistan)
-Currency exchange rates analysis (Uzbekistan)
+The analysis of both official and market currency exchange rates of Uzbekistan

 [The forecast of official USD exchange rates](Report/cbu.md)